UCLALibrary/libcal-proxy/README.md

 ## Running in Development

-The easiest way to run the service locally for testing is to use Maven:
+The easiest way to run the application locally for testing is to use Maven:

     mvn vertx:run

-An alternative route though is to run Docker manually.
-After running a build, the Docker image will be in your local Docker repository.
-To run it, just type the following:

-    docker run -p 8888:8888 libcal-proxy

-Alternatively, the process can be put in the background with:

-    docker run -d -p 8888:8888 libcal-proxy
+If you want to run the appliction in its Docker container, you can also do that through Maven:

+    mvn docker:run

+This will run the Docker image in the foreground, with the logs being displayed in the terminal.

+If you'd like to run it in the background, use:

+    mvn docker:start

+When you're ready to stop it, you can type:

+    mvn docker:stop

+The build will also create a Docker image in your local Docker image repository, so one could also, of course, run it from there using other Docker tooling.

 ## Contact